gridsim/gridsim/doc/source/overview.rst

 :ref:`gridsim-use`.

-Before doing anything else, you have to create an object of the class :class:`gridsim.simulation.Simulator`.
+Before doing anything else, you have to create an object of the class :class:`.Simulator`.
 This will automatically, almost magically create an instance of each simulation module you have imported into your Python file.::